conradhi/project/README.md

 ### Done
 * Basic setup of application
 * Fetch current weather from API
-* Uppload data to Firebase
+* Store data to Firebase

 ### ToDo